 Photo on VisualHunt.com –

 If you have even a few hours to spend in The City of Light, you’re in luck.
-No matter how many times you’ve glimpsed the Eiffel Tower on television or pretended you were French while munching on a macaron, there’s simply no substitute for visiting Paris in person.
+No matter how many times you’ve glimpsed the Eiffel Tower on television or pretended you were French while munching on a macaron, there’s simply no substitute for visiting this magical place in person.
 Although most people would probably prefer to spend a week touring its elegant streets and quaint bakeries, you don’t necessarily need more than two days to soak up the city’s culture.
+Whether your’re looking for the best restaurants in Paris, France, cultural hubs, historical hotspots, or anything else, there is something to do around every corner!

 When in Paris for under 48 hours, here are the top few things to do, the foods to gobble up, and the ultra-touristy exhibits to cut from your schedule.